Riyadh's Urban Catalyst:

 Unbuild properties as a lever for sustainable neighbourhood transformation

-The Specials Session has three parts, spread over three days: a walkshop to visit, experience and understand together the urban condition, opportunities and challenges of one or more sites; a workshop to assess, discuss and define urban development options and strategies; a public presentation and panel session, to present and conclude an action plan and recommendation for the Riyadh Regional Municipality also called Amanah).
+The Specials Session has three parts, spread over two days: a walkshop to visit, experience and understand together the urban condition, opportunities and challenges of one or more sites; a workshop to assess, discuss and define urban development options and strategies; a public presentation and panel session, to present and conclude an action plan and recommendation for the Riyadh Regional Municipality (also called Amanah).
 Participants will be partly pre-identified, partly selected based on applications through an open call.
-The session targets 20 participants (excl. organisers), with a mix of local experts working in the Amanah and of international expert members from ISOCARP.
+The session targets 20-25 participants (excl. organisers), with a mix of local experts working in the Amanah and of international expert members from ISOCARP.
 The closing session will be public, where conclusions from the workshop will be presented, to be commented by invited panellists.

 Organized by OSLUM and Riyadh Regional Municipality.